3 Best Dry Cat Foods in Australia

 Growing kittens need 30% protein and older cats (12+ years) benefit from intakes over 40%.

-As a general rule of thumb for any cat, aim for 40% protein as this means you cat is getting enough regardless.
+As a general rule of thumb for any cat aim for 40% protein.

 The nutrition analysis shows what you need, but you’ll need to use a calculator to work out the dry matter basis.